 Stay & Dine

 Spirit Ridge is a luxury resort set amongst gently sloping vineyards, with glimpses of glittering Osoyoos Lake and the Cascade Mountains.
 Relax in your room at this all-suite resort and take in the surroundings.
 Sample the tastes of Spirit Ridge at one of their restaurants, offering patio seating with incredible views of the landscape.
-Nk’Mip Resort restaurants offer farm-to-table specialties created with traditional aboriginal culinary techniques for a unique dining experience.
+Nk’Mip Resort restaurants offer farm-to-table specialties inspired by Indigenous roots for a unique dining experience.